chainer/chainer/docs/source/tutorial/train_loop.rst

 that it is a :class:`~chainer.Chain` object) we created is passed to the optimizer object by providing the model as an argument to the optimizer's :meth:`~chainer.Optimizer.setup` method.
-In this way, the :class:`~chainer.Optimizer` can automatically find the model paremeters to be optimized.
+In this way, the :class:`~chainer.Optimizer` can automatically find the model parameters to be optimized.

 You can easily try out other optimizers as well.
 Please test and observe the